 10 § Participation in general meetings

-Shareholders who wish to participate in a general meeting shall be registered as shareholders on a transcript of the entire share register as stipulated in Chapter 7, Section 28, third paragraph of the Swedish Companies Act (2005:551) that relates to the conditions prevailing five workdays prior to the meeting and shall also provide notification of their intention to attend the meeting no later than on the date stipulated in the notice convening the general meeting.
-The latter mentioned day must not be a Sunday, any other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and must not be more than the fifth weekday prior to the meeting.
-If a shareholder wishes to be joined by proxy (not more than two proxies) at the general meeting, the number of proxies must be stated in the notice of participation.
+Shareholders who wish to participate in a general meeting shall provide notification of their intention to attend the meeting no later than on the date stipulated in the notice convening the general meeting.
+This day must not be a Sunday, any other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and must not be more than the fifth weekday prior to the meeting.
+If a shareholder wishes to be joined by advisor (not more than two advisors) at the general meeting, the number of advisors must be stated in the notice of participation.

 11 § Place for general meetings

 General meetings shall be held in Malmö or Stockholm.

 12 § Business at general meetings